metaplex-foundation/docs/docs/overviews/storage_overview.md

 AWS S3 storage is currently only supported within the CandyMachine `upload` command.

-Please run `./build/candy-machine-cli.js upload --help` for details about the command line flags you'll need to set.
+Please run `ts-node candy-machine-v2-cli.ts upload --help` from the `js/packages/cli/src` directory for details about the command line flags you'll need to set.

 #### S3 storage fees